 Firebase On Premise Alternatives

-On-premises and cloud-based are the two main types of hosting relied upon by users across the world.
+On-premises and cloud-based are the two main types of hosting relied upon by users worldwide.
 Both have distinct benefits and limitations worth looking at.

 - 1 Firebase Overview